sabourke/prefactor-1/docs/source/calibrator.rst

 Calibration of the instrumental (clock) and ionospheric delays (dTEC)
 ---------------------------------------------------------------------
 The outcome of the re-calibration **after** correcting for the polarization alignment, the bandpass and the Faraday rotation is loaded into **LoSoTo** in order to derive corrections for the instrumental and ionospheric delays (ion).
 A robust flagging on the amplitude solutions is applied in order to reject bad solutions.
 These flags are applied to the phase solutions.
 These phase solutions should be mainly affected by instrumental (clock) and ionospheric (dTEC) delays.
-This **LoSoTo** step will aim for seperating both effects (clock-dTEC separation).
+This **LoSoTo** step will aim for separating both effects (clock-dTEC separation).
 The following diagnostic plots are created:

 - ``ion_ampBFlag_pol??``: matrix plot of the amplitude solutions for the XX and YY polarization **before** flagging.